Ayano20136819/SRUS-AS-Games/knowledge-and-reflection.md

 1. All of the above functions are hash functions.
 Explain how so - what key properties do they all share?

-> These function are all hash functions because all inputs (key) are converted to numerous index.
+> These function are all hash functions.
-> Mapping arbitrary-length data to fixed-range integers (0 to size -1)
+> This is because they convert any input key (string, number) into a integer value within a
+> fixed range.
+> Evey key is guaranteed to be mapped to an index within the range 0 to size - 1, and this
+> index is used to access the hash table.

 2. What are the advantages and disadvantages of each of the above hash functions?
 Evaluate in terms of uniformity, determinism, efficiency, collision resistance, sensitivity to input changes, and security[1](#Reference).
 You may need to do some reasearch to answer this question 😱
 >